 Emphasizes development of teaching methods and aids, including role-playing, small group discussion, and development of individual learning methods and materials.
 Requires students to develop lesson plans and make presentations on appropriate topics.
-(Based on current requirements of NFPA 1041, Standards for Fire Instructor Professional Qualifications, and prepares student for certification as Fire Instructor I.) Lecture 3 hours per week
+Prepares students for certification as Fire Instructor 1, based on current requirements of NFPA 1041, Standards for Fire Instructor Professional Qualifications.
+Students with Fire Service Instructor level 1 plus Train-the-Trainer for Firefighter 1 and 2 or Fire Service Instructor level 2 certification may receive credit for the course when other degree requirements have been met.
+(See program head for more information; course will substitute for CST 100.)
+Lecture 3 hours per week.
+(This course is usually not offered, but may be used for awarding credits)